mesepith/insta-reach/README.md

    - Refresh the page with a new list of users to follow.
 4. The user can then click the **Follow** button in the extension again to repeat the process.

+## 📢 Status Messages
+The extension provides real-time status messages in the popup:

+- **If the user is on the wrong page:**
+  - "Visit this link: [Instagram Explore People](https://www.instagram.com/explore/people/) and then click on the Follow button above."
+- **During follow process:**
+  - "X people followed."
+  - "Follow limit of 10 reached."
+- **If all users on the page are followed:**
+  - "You have followed everyone on this page.
+Refreshing the page..."

 ## 📷 Screenshots

 ![Extension UI](images/free-auto-follow-instagram.png)